mdditt2000/kubernetes/cis-1-11/howto.md

 # Container Ingress Services using AS3 Declarative API
-This how-to document demenstrates how CIS take advantage of an declarative API to configure and update a BIG-IP from a kuberenetes cluster.
+This how-to document demonstrates how CIS take advantage of an declarative API to configure and update a BIG-IP from a kubernetes cluster.
 This configuration take advantage of cluster mode.
 In a cluster mode BIG-IP can reach the containers directly.

 ## Use Case
-Determinstate the following BIG-IP capabilties
+Demonstrates the following BIG-IP capabilities

 * HTTP, HTTPS
 * Cookie persistence